ReScience/ReScience-article/01-introduction.md

 adopted data and software policies in order to guarantee their availability in a proper format (a.k.a. usable) at the time of publication, even though this does not guarantee their quality nor their correctness.
-But things are starting to change with a growing litterature on best practices for making code reproducible and correct *from the start and not as an after thought* [@sandve:2013, @crook:2013, @wilson:2014, @halchenko:2015, @janz:2015, @hinsen:2015] to paraphrase @halchenko:2015.
+But things are starting to change with a growing literature on best practices for making code reproducible and correct *from the start and not as an after thought* [@sandve:2013, @crook:2013, @wilson:2014, @halchenko:2015, @janz:2015, @hinsen:2015] to paraphrase @halchenko:2015.
 There are also original initiative such as